uport-project/uport-credentials/tutorial/tutorial.md

 var signer = uport.SimpleSigner(<your key here>)
 ```

-We then create a `Credentials` object using the signer and the uPort identifier of our app that we got from the App Manager:
+We then create a `Credentials` object using the signer and the uPort identifier of our app that we got from the App Manager (or the default identity):

 ```js
 var credentials = new uport.Credentials({